javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 # Understanding widget behavior

-Widgets (like `Jt.button`, `Jt.selectbox`, and `Jt.textInput`) are at the heart of Jeamlit apps.
-They are the interactive elements of Jeamlit that pass information from your users into your Java code.
+Widgets (like `Jt.button`, `Jt.selectbox`, and `Jt.textInput`) are at the heart of Javelit apps.
+They are the interactive elements of Javelit that pass information from your users into your Java code.
 Widgets often work how you want, but they can have surprising behavior in some situations.
 Understanding the different parts of a widget and the precise order in which events occur helps you achieve your desired results.